Close Menu

 CAN A CHILD GET SSI BENEFITS IF THEY HAVE OPPOSITIONAL DEFIANT DISORDER?

 In order to receive SSI benefits, a child must have a physical or mental condition that causes marked or severe symptoms.
 Functional limits impact the child’s development in school and at home.
 You will know if there is a problem if you child is behind other children her age.
 For example, your child might have low grades, poor test scores, or behavior problems at school.
-Learn more about how the SSA looks at domains of function and mental conditions in children.
+Learn how the SSA looks at domains of function and mental conditions in children.

 To win SSI benefits, the income of the child’s parents must not exceed a certain maximum level.
 Income can come from your employer.
 It can also include child support payments and other sources of income.
 You must check with the SSA to figure out if your family meets the income and asset rules.
 You cannot simply assume that you fit their rules, because the rules are complex.